ArvindKarthi/travel-website/README.md

 # travel-website
-Travelo is a travel website which is designed by me.
+Travelo is a travel website which offers a good travel adventure.